Trade in Goods

 - Pacific island countries can apply a transitional safeguard if a sudden influx of imports causes or threatens serious injury when tariffs are reduced

 - Pacific island countries can pause their tariff reductions – or even raise tariffs temporarily – for the purpose of industry development if certain criteria are met.

 Transparency provisions on trade in goods and the broader Agreement should provide clearer information to businesses trading in the Pacific.
-The Trade in Goods Chapter requires each Party to:
+The Trade in Goods Chapter requires each member to: